NobleNhi/heart-failure-hrrp/README.md

   - log(Number of Discharges) plus state fixed effects.
 - Compare models using \(R^2\) and a nested F-test, and assess heteroskedasticity using the Breusch–Pagan test and heteroskedasticity-consistent (HC1) standard errors.

-All modeling and plots are in:
+All modeling and plots are implemented in `code/hrrp_readmissions.Rmd`, with the rendered GitHub-friendly version in `code/hrrp_readmissions.md`.

-- `code/hrrp_readmissions.Rmd` (R Markdown source)
-- `code/hrrp_readmissions.md` (rendered GitHub document with code, output, and figures)

 ## Main findings (brief)